Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 These attacks do not require any user/client interaction as it mainly focus on vulnerabilites present in the target system.
 For these type of attacks the target should have on the same network or may have a public ip like servers i.e the target should be reachable from the target machine(Not hidden behind the routers).
 If the target is not reachable then these type of attacks are failed, For that case try using **client side attacks**.

 ## Server Side Attacks includes:
+**Target Misconfigurations and Existing Vulnerabilities**: Poor configurations (e.g., weak passwords, default settings) and not up to date software/services (e.g Exisiting vulnerabities and backdoors) making it easier for attackers to compromise the system by bruteforcing or using existing exploits.

   **Injection Flaws** (e.g., SQL Injection): In this, Attacker sends malicious code to interact with a database, leading to data theft or manipulation.

-  **Remote Code Execution** (RCE): Exploiting flaws to run custom code on the server.
+  **Remote Code Execution** (e.g Service containg a backdoor ): Exploiting these flaws allows the attacker to execute system command remotely.

-  **Insecure File Upload**: Uploading malicious files that execute code or provide a foothold on the server.
+  **Insecure File Upload**: Uploading malicious files that execute code or provide a foothold on the target server/machine.

-  **Server Misconfigurations**: Poor configurations (e.g., weak passwords, default settings) making it easier for attackers to compromise the system by bruteforcing the passwords.

 ---
 # Exploiting the Various Vulerabilities of **Metasploitable 2** Machine :